 However, the defense attorney was able to use the phlebotomist’s mistake to Ben’s advantage; he negotiated a favorable solution that resulted in lessened charges without the uncertainty, time, and expense of going to trial.

-Note that it may be possible to get blood draws independently tested in Nevada DUI cases.
+It may be possible to get blood draws independently tested in Nevada DUI cases.

 Note that blood alcohol level is influenced by such variables as: